2022 ROY PORTER STUDENT ESSAY PRIZE COMPETITION

 Please see here for 2019 contest regulations and submission form.

 The deadline for entries is 1 February 2020.

 Any questions about the competition should be directed to our Executive Secretary.

-Congratulations to Kit Heintzman (Harvard University), for his winning essay for the Roy Porter Prize 2017-18: ‘Bedrooms and Barnyards: Two Medicines in Revolutionary France’.
+Congratulations to Kit Heintzman (Harvard University), for her winning essay for the Roy Porter Prize 2017-18: ‘Bedrooms and Barnyards: Two Medicines in Revolutionary France’.
 The judges felt that this was ‘a very interesting and well-researched paper, which utilizes the concept of One Health to pick apart relationships of scientific and healing communities within the state in Revolutionary France’.